| Note | Description |

 | [[notes/Apophenia.md\|Apophenia]] | The human tendency to perceive patterns or connections in random or meaningless data. |

-| [[notes/Attritional pessimism.md\|Attritional pessimism]] | We decreasingly hope for good things and increasingly hope to avoid bad things. |
+| [[notes/Attritional pessimism.md\|Attritional pessimism]] | The tendency to decreasingly hope for good things and increasingly hope to avoid bad things. |

-| [[notes/Betteridge's law.md\|Betteridge's law]] | Any headline that ends in a question mark can be answered by the word no. |
+| [[notes/Betteridge's law.md\|Betteridge's law]] | The observation that most headlines that end in a question mark can be answered by the word no. |

 | [[notes/Biochauvinism.md\|Biochauvinism]] | A belief that biological life has intrinsic superiority over artificial or synthetic life forms. |

-| [[notes/Brandolini's law.md\|Brandolini's law]] | The observation that the amount of energy required to refute nonsense is an order of magnitude greater than that needed to produce it. |
+| [[notes/Brandolini's law.md\|Brandolini's law]] | The observation that the effort required to refute nonsense is much greater than that needed to produce it. |

 | [[notes/Carbon fascism.md\|Carbon fascism]] | Only human subjective experience has any intrinsic value. |